 Snapshot of the key trends:

-- CipherTrace launched a first-ever comprehensive investigation of cryptocurrency exchange KYC and found that two-thirds of the top 120 exchanges have weak or porous policies.
+- CipherTrace launched a first-ever comprehensive investigation of A cryptocurrency exchange is a business that allows customer...
+More KYC and found that two-thirds of the top 120 exchanges have weak or porous policies.

-- Q3 saw an increasing regulatory clampdown on virtual asset transactions as nations, crypto exchanges, banks and financial institutions prepare for the FATF funds Travel Rule to take hold.
+- Q3 saw an increasing regulatory clampdown on The term "virtual asset" refers to any digital representatio...
+More transactions as nations, crypto exchanges, banks and financial institutions prepare for the FATF funds Travel Rule to take hold.

 - In anticipation of the new FATF AML regulations, many cryptocurrency exchanges have preemptively jettisoned their privacy coins; yet, 32 percent of exchanges, including those determined to have weak KYC, still have privacy coins listed.